Satendra-singh-oos/MERN-STACK-Assignment/readme.md

 **Backend**
 - The backend is implemented using Node.js and Express, and it reads sample data from a JSON file as provided.
 The data is filtered based on the query provided by the user, and the filtered data is returned as a JSON response.

+- It has five different routes for the five queries, each using the Array.filter() method to filter the data according to specific criteria.
+The filtered data is then sent as a response to the client.

 - The server is running on port 9000, and there are four available queries:

 1. q1: This query filters the data to find users with a low income and a luxury car (BMW or Mercedes).